 After the Spanish were gone, the people of each Pueblo went about gathering up their dead and giving them proper burials.
 For the first time in many years they were able to practice their native religions in public.
 They began to recognize themselves as people again.
 It didn't take long after the Spanish were gone for their perceived need for unity to disappear, too.
 For the most part, each village returned to its relative isolation and the squabbling among neighbors began again.

 Popé and the other medicine men knew the Spanish would come back but over the next few years, they were unable to convince their people of that.
 Popé died in 1688 and his wisdom died with him.
 He was buried with the fullest of honors but he wasn't there to help his people when they next needed it most: in 1692 when the Spanish came back in force, determined to reconquer Nuevo Mexico for the crown.

 In 1692 the King of Spain sent Don Diego de Vargas to Chihuahua with a military commission to retake New Mexico.
 De Vargas also carried a letter of introduction to the Governor of Chihuahua asking for his assistance in that endeavor.
 The Governor of Chihuahua informed de Vargas the only potential "soldiers" he could spare for a venture into New Mexico were prisoners in the Governor's jails.
 De Vargas investigated as best he could and then took the Governor up on his offer.
 So the Conquistadors who made up the Spanish "army" that retook New Mexico were originally condemned prisoners, prisoners who were told they'd be shot on sight if they ever returned to Chihuahua.
 That gave the prisoners great incentive to be successful in their mission.
 Well outside the gates of Chihuahua the Governor's dragoons delivered several wagon loads of old and used weapons to de Vargas and company and then the Conquistadors began their march north into history.

-Reconquering New Mexico turned out to be simple.
+Reconquering New Mexico turned out to be relatively simple.
 The Pueblos had all fallen out with each other and the centuries-old jealousies and bickering among them had taken over again.
-As primarily agrarian societies, they didn't have a warrior class.
+Most pueblos were primarily agrarian societies and they didn't have much a warrior class.
 If push came to shove they could fight but they couldn't properly defend themselves against the Spanish (or the Comanches, the Apaches, the Navajos, the Utes, the Kiowas).
-In addition, individuals from certain pueblos worked with the Spanish to help them retake other Pueblos by sharing their knowledge of back doors, defensive strategies, etc. Some of the pueblos even allied themselves directly with the Spanish and provided dozens of warriors to their cause.
+In addition, individuals from certain pueblos worked with the Spanish to help them retake other Pueblos by sharing their knowledge of back doors, hidden trails, defensive strategies, etc. Some of the pueblos even allied themselves directly with the Spanish and provided dozens of warriors to their cause.

 Once the Spanish settled back into northern New Mexico, they went about some things differently.
 Even the missionaries acted differently as the Franciscans were mostly out and the Jesuits in.
 Many Puebloans returned to practice Mass but at the same time they were allowed to be openly involved in kiva ceremonies and public sacred dances.
 The Spanish never again tried to force the villagers to change their religion.
 The Spanish also made another new rule: people not of Spanish blood were not allowed to own (or carry) Spanish weapons, nor were they allowed to own or ride horses or mules.
 Slaves also had to come from tribes that were clearly not under the rule of the King of Spain.